The Highly Suspicious Death Of Pope John Paul IFirst Published: August 5, 2017 Last updated: June 24th, 2018 Estimated Reading Time: 8 minutes

 Of all the people under suspicion for involvement in the Pope’s death, all were quickly dead, on the run, or in prison within a few years, except for Marcinkus, apparently free to carry on as he wished.
 Make of that what you will.

-Yet another controversial person who stood to lose his position and comfy lifestyle was Cardinal Cody of Chicago – incidentally, the hometown of the aforementioned, Marcinkus.
+Yet another controversial person who stood to lose his position and comfy lifestyle was Cardinal Cody of Chicago.
+Incidentally, Chicago was the hometown of the aforementioned, Marcinkus.
 There had been quiet but persistent efforts to remove Cody from his position amid accusations of corruption and even racism.

 Upon the arrival of Luciani to the Vatican, this process was likely to happen a lot more decisively and quickly.